gkolotelo/MCF/docs/SerialSensor_v1.1.rst

 ============ ===========
 Content        Description
 ------------ -----------
-SerialSensor Used to interact with sensors via a serial port SerialError  Passes information from sensors that raised an exception listPorts()  Lists available serial ports on the host machine
+SerialSensor Used to interact with sensors via a serial port.
+SerialError  Passes information from sensors that raised an exception. listPorts()  Lists available serial ports on the host machine.
 ============ ===========